Sunkyoung/Sunkyoung/README.md

 I'm a master candidate at KAIST School of Computing (expect 2022.2).

-- 🔭 &nbsp; I'm currently working on data related to NLP research (especially, Korean NLP).
+- 🔭 &nbsp; I'm currently working on data-driven pre-training for large scale Korean language understanding model.

-- 🙏🏼 &nbsp; I'm looking forward to build friendship between human and computer by communication (maybe language).

 - 🥳 &nbsp; I just want to contribute to make better world !